paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Strings, Arrays & Linked Lists 81ca9e0553a0494cb8bb74c5c85b89c8.md

 ### Storing alphanumeric characters in a data structure

 <aside>
-💡 Storing alphanumeric characters count in a data structure takes constant space
+💡 Storing alphanumeric character count in a data structure takes constant space

 </aside>